-FLEE TCOR TECHNOLOGIES, INC. (FLT) VOTE BOARD OF DIRECTORS RECOMMENDS A "FOR ALL NOMINEES" IN THE ELECTION RECTORS.
+OARD OF DIRECTORS RECOMMENDS A "FOR ALL NOMINEES" IN THE ELECTION RECTORS.
 For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Elect three Class II Directors nominated by the Board of Directors for a three-year term: Nominees: 01) Mark A. Johnson 02) Hala G. Moddelmog 03) Jeffrey S. Sloan BOARD OF DIRECTORS RECOMMENDS A "FOR" PROPOSALS 2, 3 AND 4.
-For Against Abstain THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
-For Against Abstain Ratify the selection of Ernst & Young LLP as 'LEETCOR's independent auditor for 2018 Stockholder proposal to declassify the 5.
-Board of Directors 3.
-Advisory vote to approve executive compensation

-Amend the Company's Charter to eliminate the 4. supermajority voting provisions in the Charter NOTE: This proxy will be voted as directed.
-If no direction is ind FOR ALL NOMINEES for Directors, FOR Proposals 2, 3 and 4, and 4. icated, this proxy will be voted and AGAINST Proposal 5.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Elect three Class II Directors nominated by the Board of Directors for a three-year term: - Nominees: 01) Mark A. Johnson 02) Hala G. Moddelmog 03) Jeffrey S. Sloan THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSALS 2, 3 AND 4.
+Against Abstain THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
+For Against Abstain Stockholder proposal to declassify the 5.
+Board of Directors OARD OF DIRECTORS RECOMMENDS A OARD OF DIRECTORS RECOMMENDS A "FOR" PROPOSALS 2, 3 AND 4.
+For atify the selection of Ernst & Young LLP as LEETCOR's independent auditor for 2018 OARD OF DIRECTORS RECOMMENDS A "FOR" PROPOSALS 2, 3 AND 4.
+For Against atify the selection of Ernst & Young LLP as LEETCOR's independent auditor for 2018 OARD OF DIRECTORS RECOMMENDS A "FOR" PROPOSALS 2, 3 AND 4.
+For Against Abstain atify the selection of Ernst & Young LLP as LEETCOR's independent auditor for 2018 OARD OF DIRECTORS RECOMMENDS A "FOR" PROPOSALS 2, 3 AND 4.
+For Against Abstain PROPOSAL 5.
+Astify the selection of Ernst & Young LLP as LEETCOR's independent auditor for 2018 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
+Stockholder proposal to declassify the Board of Directors OARD OF DIRECTORS RECOMMENDS A "For Against Abstain Fro PROPOSAL 5. atify the selection of Ernst & Young LLP as LEETCOR's independent auditor for 2018 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
+Stockholder proposal to declassify the Board of Directors OARD OF DIRECTORS RECOMMENDS A "FOR" PROPOSALS 2, 3 AND 4.
+For Against Abstain PROPOSAL 5. atify the selection of Ernst & Young LLP as THE BOARD OF DIRECTORS RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
+Sound of Directors compensation 4.
+Amend the Company's Charter to eliminate the supermajority voting provisions in the Charter NOTE: This proxy will be voted as directed.
+If no direction is indicated, this proxy will be voted FOR ALL NOMINEES for Directors, FOR Proposals 2, 3 and 4, and AGAINST Proposal 5.
+Si gnature [PI FASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date